wannesm/dtaidistance/docs/index.rst

 Library for time series distances (e.g. Dynamic Time Warping) used in the `DTAI Research Group <https://dtai.cs.kuleuven.be>`__.
 The library offers a pure Python implementation and a faster implementation in C.
+The C implementation has only Cython as a dependency.
+It is compatible with Numpy and Pandas and implemented to avoid unnecessary data copy operations

 Citing this work: |DOI|